-In Transparency International's 2021 Corruption Perceptions Index survey of 180 countries, Argentina was ranked 96, down from 78 in 2020.
+In Transparency International's 2022 Corruption Perceptions Index survey of 180 countries, Argentina was ranked 94, slightly improving from 96 in 2021.
 A lack of a solid institutional framework has been identified as, and continue to be, a significant problem for Argentina.
 Failure to address these issues could increase the risk of political instability, distort decision-making processes and adversely affect Argentina's international reputation and ability to attract foreign investment, and consequently, may negatively affect our business, financial condition and results of operations.
-Although the Argentine government has taken several measures aimed at strengthening Argentina's institutions, the Bank cannot guarantee the implementation of measures to ensure transparency and integrity in a highly polarized political context.
+Although the Argentine government has taken several measures aimed at strengthening Argentina's institutions, we cannot guarantee the implementation of measures to ensure transparency and integrity in a highly polarized political context.

-An outbreak of a new pandemic may have material adverse consequences on the Argentine Economy.
+An outbreak of a new pandemic may have material adverse consequences on the Argentine economy.

-An outbreak of a pandemic, disease or similar public health threat, such as the ongoing COVID-19, which has had and may continue to have material adverse consequences for the global economic, financial, and business conditions, could materially and adversely affect our business, financial condition and results of operations.
+An outbreak of a pandemic, disease or similar public health threat, such as COVID-19, which has had and may continue to have material adverse consequences for the global economic, financial, and business conditions, could materially and adversely affect our business, financial condition and results of operations.
 In order to assuage the adverse effect of the COVID-19 pandemic on the Argentine economy, the Argentine government has taken certain monetary and fiscal measures, in addition to other measures adopted by the Central Bank.
 Such measures included: layoff limitations, price controls, lower reserve requirements on bank lending to households and micro-, small- and medium-sized enterprises, temporary easing of bank loan classification rules, a temporary prohibition on charging fees related to ATM services, the suspension of account closures, the reduction of maximum credit card interest rates, freezing and/or postponement of certain loan payments, healthcare benefit extensions, tax reductions and certain other financial assistance programs in connection with the COVID-19 pandemic.

-We cannot predict or estimate the future negative impact that a new pandemic or a new wave of the ongoing COVID-19 pandemic will have on our business, results of operations, and financial condition, and will depend on events outside of our control, including the intensity and duration of the pandemic and the measures taken by the different governments, including the Argentine government, in order to contain the pandemic and/or mitigate the economic impact.
+We cannot predict or estimate the future negative impact that a new pandemic will have on our business, results of operations, and financial condition, and will depend on events outside of our control, including the intensity and duration of the pandemic and the measures taken by the different governments, including the Argentine government, in order to contain the pandemic and/or mitigate the economic impact.